 All medication will now need to be collected from either the Castle Surgery or Sible Surgery.
-Please contact us on 01787 461465 option 2/01787 462518 if you need to check where to collect your medication from or if you need to book an appointment.
+Please contact us on 01787 461465 option 2/if you need to check where to collect your medication from or if you need to book an appointment.
 Do not come to the surgery unless you have been asked to do so by a GP or Nurse.
-If you are collecting medication you will need to ring the bell for attention.
-Please allow 5 working days for your prescription to be prepared.
+If you are collecting medication please allow 4 working days for your prescription to be prepared.

 Mid Essex residents who need to see a GP or nurse on a weekday evening, Saturday or Sunday can now book an appointment by calling 01245 398055.
 Appointments are available as follows:

 and consultations will usually take place via telephone or video call.
 If a face-to-face appointment is required, it will be at North Chelmsford Health Centre, Sainsbury’s, 2 White Hart Lane, Springfield, Chelmsford, CM2 5EF.